Kelly Olynyk

-Kelly Tyler Olynyk (/oʊˈlɪnᵻk/ oh-LIN-ik; born April 19, 1991) is a Canadian professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
-He played college basketball for the Gonzaga Bulldogs, where he earned NCAA All-American honors in 2013.

-After forgoing his senior year of college basketball, Olynyk was selected with the 13th overall pick by the Dallas Mavericks in the 2013 NBA draft, before being immediately traded to the Boston Celtics.
-In July 2017, he signed with the Miami Heat, with whom he reached the NBA Finals in 2020.
-In March 2021, Olynyk was traded to the Houston Rockets.
-He signed with the Pistons in August of the same year.
+Kelly Tyler Olynyk (/oʊˈlɪnᵻk/ oh-LIN-ik; born April 19, 1991) is a Canadian professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA) and the captain of the Canada men's national basketball team.
+He played college basketball for the Gonzaga Bulldogs, where he earned All-American honors in 2013.
+After forgoing his senior season, Olynyk was selected by the Dallas Mavericks with the 13th overall pick in the 2013 NBA draft before being immediately traded to the Boston Celtics.
+In July 2017, he signed with the Miami Heat, where he helped the team reach the 2020 NBA Finals.
+In March 2021, Olynyk was traded to the Houston Rockets and later signed with the Detroit Pistons that August.
+He was traded to the Utah Jazz in 2022, then to the Toronto Raptors in 2024, and subsequently to the New Orleans Pelicans in 2025 before joining his current team, the San Antonio Spurs.

-He also represents the Canadian national team.

 Early life

-Olynyk was born in Toronto, where he started playing basketball at an early age.
-He and fellow future NBA player Cory Joseph were both on a Scarborough Blues club team that rarely lost in the late 1990s and early 2000s.
-One defeat came against rival Toronto 5–0, led by Stephen Curry.
-Olynyk moved to Kamloops, British Columbia when he was in grade 7.
+Olynyk was born on April 19, 1991, in Toronto, Ontario, where he began playing basketball at an early age.
+Alongside future NBA player Cory Joseph, he played for the Scarborough Blues, a rep basketball team that rarely lost from the late 1990s to the early 2000s.
+One defeat came against rival Toronto 5-0, a rep team from the city's west end led by Stephen Curry.
+Olynyk moved with his family to Kamloops, British Columbia, when he was in seventh grade.

 High school career

-Olynyk did not attend a high school or prep school in the United States; he instead stayed home at South Kamloops Secondary School, exposing himself to U.S. competition and coaches while playing on provincial teams – competing at Amateur Athletic Union (AAU) and non-AAU tournaments in the States – and the Canadian junior national team.
-Olynyk developed as a point guard, continuing to play the position even after growing from 6'3" (1.90 m) to 6'10" (2.08 m) in grade 11.
-Olynyk was heavily recruited out of high school by the likes of Syracuse, Providence and North Carolina State.
-He chose Gonzaga in part so he could play closer to home.
+Olynyk did not attend a high school or prep school in the United States; instead, he stayed home at South Kamloops Secondary School.
+He gained exposure to U.S. competition and coaches by playing on provincial teams, competing in Amateur Athletic Union (AAU) and non-AAU tournaments in the U.S., and representing the Canadian junior national team.
+Olynyk developed as a point guard, continuing to play that position even after growing from 6'3" (1.90 m) to 6'10" (2.08 m) in grade 11.
+He was heavily recruited out of high school by programs likes Syracuse, Providence, and North Carolina State.
+Ultimately, he chose Gonzaga, in part so he could play closer to home.

-Olynyk was named the Basketball BC outstanding high school player of the year in his grade 12 year, leading his South Kamloops Titans to a 36–2 record and a third-place finish at the BC AAA High School Boys' Basketball Championships.
+Olynyk was named Basketball BC's Outstanding High School Player of the Year in his senior season, leading his South Kamloops Titans to a 36–2 record and a third-place finish at the BC AAA High School Boys' Basketball Championships.

-Olynyk was also a quarterback for the Titans when he was in high school and broke his arm during a playoff game in 2007.
+Olynyk also played quarterback for the Titans and broke his arm during a playoff game in 2007.